 No one should live in fear from a domestic partner, which is why the law firm of Brause, Brause & Ventrice, L.L.C., takes domestic violence seriously, as do the New Jersey courts.
 Whether you need to file a restraining order to protect yourself and your family, or whether you are falsely accused of domestic violence, our Middlesex County domestic violence lawyers can zealously protect your rights under the New Jersey Prevention of Domestic Violence Act (PDVA).
 We understand that fear and intimidation often keep victims of domestic violence from seeking help, but we can promise strong and swift representation when your safety — or your reputation — is at stake.Are you in a relationship that falls within the protections of the Prevention of Domestic Violence Act?

 Individuals who are protected under the PDVA must meet one of the following criteria:

-Contact a domesice violence family law attorney right away to protect yourself and your family if you are being subjected to domestic violence.How is domestic violence defined under the Prevention of Domestic Violence Act?
+Contact a family law attorney right away to protect yourself and your family if you are being subjected to domestic violence.How is domestic violence defined under the Prevention of Domestic Violence Act?

 Domestic violence is defined as the occurrence of one or more of the following acts inflicted upon a person protected under the PDVA by an adult or an emancipated minor: